Sidhantpandey/ChatGpt-Chat/README.md

-Used Chat GPT API for getting responses to the asked questions .
-A practice Project
+#Used Chat GPT API for getting responses from the chatgpt .
+Using node js to run the application.